ahnmj0113/Queue/README.md

 Sample Output for queueTest:
 ----------------------------

-Testing the template myQueue, try an integer queue as an example...
-Please enter the max size of the int queue: 2
+Testing the template myQueue, try an integer queue as an example... \n Please enter the max size of the int queue: 2
 Please enter 'e' for enqueue, 'd' for dequeue, and 's' for stop. e